NHS screening programme

 The benefits of the screening test must be greater than any potential harm or risks it could cause.

-The cost of the test, once done nationally for lots of people, must not be more than the benefits it gives.
+The cost of the test, across the whole population, must not be more than the benefits it gives.

 There must be a treatment at the early stage of the condition or disease which will make a difference to the outcome.
-There is no point in screening for something if doctors are unable to do anything about it.
+There is no point in screening for something if it cannot be successfully treated.

-The condition being screened for must be important to health and well-being.
+The condition being screened for must have a significant impact on health and well-being.

 There must be an organised, efficient plan for what happens if the test is positive.